vsvkkengam/Road_Accidents_Data_Analysis/README.md

 7. Total Casualties and Total Accidents by Location

-Steps and Functinalities Performed in the project:
+**Steps and Functinalities Performed in the project:**
-✓ Connecting Raw data to power Bi
+1. Connecting Raw data to power Bi
-✓ Data Cleaning in Power Query
+2. Data Cleaning in Power Query
-✓ Data Processing
-✓ Time Intelligence Function/ Calendar Date Table in Power BI ✓ Data Modelling (Relationship between multiple tables) ✓ YTD and YoY Growth Calculations using DAX
+3. Data ProcessingTime Intelligence Function/ Calendar Date Table in Power BI
+4. Data Modelling (Relationship between multiple tables)
+5. YTD and YoY Growth Calculations using DAX
-✓ KPI and Advanced KPI Generations
+6. KPI and Advanced KPI Generations
-✓ Creating custom columns and measures in the reports ✓ Importing Images
+7. Creating custom columns and measures in the reports
+8. Importing Images
-✓ Creating different charts and generating insights
+9. Creating different charts and generating insights
-✓ Export the Report to users
+10. Export the Report to users